BSEd in Elementary Education

 - Earn certification to teach prekindergarten through grade five

-The BSEd in Elementary Education will equip you with the skills to develop culturally relevant curriculum and educational practices, to design innovative learning environments, and to build effective school-family-community partnerships.
-During the course of the program, all candidates will have an opportunity to work with children in each of the grade bands as required by the Georgia Professional Standards Commission.
+The B.S.Ed. in Elementary Education will equip you with the skills to develop culturally relevant curricula and educational practices, design innovative learning environments, and build effective school-family-community partnerships.
+During the program, all candidates will have an opportunity to work with children in each grade band as required by the Georgia Professional Standards Commission.
 The grade bands are PK–K, 1–3, and 4–5.